Friends having a fun picnic in the park with a Shih Tzu, enjoying a sunny day outdoors.

 • Ruby Café Mtl.

-Welcoming staff, tasty treats, and water bowls for pups—perfect for a low-key hangout.
+Welcoming staff, great coffee, and water bowls for dogs make this a relaxed, neighbourhood favourite.

 https://www.rubycafemtl.com